canright/canright-cli/README.md

 ## A baseline CLI for a web server.

 This is a minimalist, baseline CLI ready to be filled in as required.
-This is a good wrapping for the implementation of a CLI application.
+It is intended as a wrapper for the implementation of a CLI application.

 At runtime, it works like this: